 TGbn editor: Please add the following new subclause 37.x Low Latency Indication to the 802.11bn draft D0.1:

-37.x Low Latency Indication
+37.x Low Latency Indication (LLI)

+37.x.1 General

-Low latency indication mechanism allows a TXOP responder STA to inform the TXOP intiator STA on buffered low latency frames that need urgent transmission within the same TXOP.
+Low latency indication (LLI) enables a TXOP responder to inform the TXOP holder regarding its low latency needs.
+The low latency needs are related to pending low latency traffic between the TXOP responder and the TXOP holder.
+The detailed definition of low latency needs is TBD.

+A STA that supports low latency indication shall have dot11LowLatencyIndicationActivated equal to true and shall set the Low Latency Indication Support field of the UHR MAC Capability Information field of the UHR Capability element to 1.

-A TXOP responder non-AP STA can indicate its buffered low latency frames to the TXOP holder in a TBD control response frame.
-Upon receiving the low latency indication in the control response frame, the TXOP holder should enable the TXOP responder to transmit low latency frames.
+A TXOP responder non-AP STA may indicate its low latency needs to the TXOP holder in a TBD control response frame sent to the TXOP holder if the TXOP holder has set the Low Latency Indication Support field of transmitted UHR Capabilities elements to 1.
+Upon receiving the low latency indication in the control response frame, the TXOP holder should consider the low latency indication in determining subsequent actions within the current TXOP or subsequent TXOPs.
+The subsequent actions taken by the TXOP holder after receiving the low latency indication are out of scope of the standard.

-Whether a TXOP responder AP may indicate its low latency needs to a TXOP holder non-AP STA is TBD
+Whether a TXOP responder AP may indicate its low latency needs to a TXOP holder non-AP STA is TBD.

 Text to be adopted ends here.